Mexican Bus Ride: Plot

-Much like the film The Illusion Rides the Tram, directed by Buñuel two years later, focuses on a tram ride, this film is essentially about a bus ride.
+In much the same way that the film Illusion Travels by Streetcar, directed by Buñuel two years later, focuses on a tram ride, this film is essentially about a bus ride.

 When Oliverio's mother is dying, she wants to quickly write a will so that the youngest son gets his share and the two older brothers don't collect everything.
 Because his mother is too weak to travel, Oliverio is supposed to bring a notary from the city to her.
 So he takes the bus, but unforeseen events constantly interrupt the journey.
-These interruptions affect all aspects of life; a birth as well as a funeral and a breakdown when the bus hits a river and breaks down.
+These interruptions affect all aspects of life; a birth as well as a funeral, and a breakdown when the bus hits a river.
 The most pleasant companion for Oliverio on this journey is the seductive Raquel.
-In the end, Oliverio returns to his mother, who has died in the meantime, without the notary, but can still secure his share of the inheritance by means of a fingerprint under the will she wants.
+In the end, Oliverio returns to his mother, who has died in the meantime, without the notary, but he can still secure his share of the inheritance by means of a fingerprint under the will she wants.